 After all materials are received, the applicant's file will be reviewed.
 Once application materials are submitted, they become the property of the university, and cannot be returned.

 Lacey campus

-Summer semester (May - July) April 15 Fall semester (late August - December) July 15
+Summer semester (May-July) April 1

+Fall semester (late August-Decemb er) July 1

+Spring semester (January-May) Nov ember 1

 JBLM campus